Tools and Equipment

 To connect digital LED strip such as APA102 or ws2815 strip you need more than 3 pins.
 That’s where these 4 pin JST connector sets come in!
 Very easy to quickly connect and disconnect LED strip.
 Again, the same warning as above, don’t try to push too many Amps through these little cables, use thicker wires for longer lengths!

 To use analog or digital LED cable further away from the controller you can use these multi-pin extension cables.
-They work well for low amperage setups like connecting 1 meter of RGB+CCT or ws2815.
-If you are connecting longer strips, make sure to use seperate thicker gauge (see below) power cables!
+They work well for low and high power LED strip.

 2 Color Wire